aerojs/aero/lib/readme.md

 -----------------
 `index.js` is the main file which forces all Aero-related packages to run in strict mode.
 We need strict mode to use ES6 features like `let`.
-Aero is written in object-oriented style and is composed of 5 main classes:
+Aero is written in object-oriented style and is composed of 6 main classes:

 * App
 * Layout
+* Linter
 * LiveReload
 * Page
 * Server